-The Board found that you enlisted in the Marine Corps on 20 January 1981 at age 19.
-The record reflects that you received four nonjudicial punishments.
-The offenses included unauthorized absences totalling 35 days, absence from your appointed place of duty on three occasions, and failure to obey a lawful order.
+The Board found that you enlisted in the Naval Reserve on 28 May 1974 and reported to active duty on the same day.
+The record reflects that you received three nonjudicial punishments and were convicted by two summary courts-martial.
+The offenses included unauthorized absences of more than seven days, possession of marijuana, absence from your appointed place of duty on 13 occasions, failure to obey a lawful order, dereliction of duty, and sleeping on watch.

-On 29 September 1983 the commanding officer recommended that you be separated with an other than honorable discharge by reason of misconduct due to a pattern of misconduct.
+On 18 September 1975 the commanding officer recommended that you be separated with a general discharge by reason of unfitness.
 When informed of the recommendation, you elected to waive the right to present your case to an administrative discharge board.
-After review by the discharge authority, the recommendation for separation was approved and you were discharged on 31 October 1983 with an other than honorable discharge.
+After review by the discharge authority, the recommendation for separation was approved and you were discharged with a general discharge on 6 October 1975.

 In its review of your application the Board carefully weighed all potentially mitigating factors, such as your youth and immaturity.
 However, the Board concluded that these factors were not sufficient to warrant recharacterization of your discharge, given your record of frequent involvement with military authorities.
-The Board especially noted the fact that you were the subject of four disciplinary actions within a period of less than three years, and committed unauthorized absences totalling more than a month.
-Based on the foregoing, the Board concluded that no change to the discharge is warranted.
+The Board especially noted the fact that you were the subject of five disciplinary actions within a period of less than two years.
+In this regard, individuals discharged by reason of unfitness often received undesirable discharges.
+Therefore, the Board concluded that you were fortunate to receive a general discharge.
 Accordingly, your application has been denied.
 The names and votes of the members of the panel will be furnished upon request.